-The Cable Industry Makes a Strong Economic Impact Across the U.S.
+The Cable Industry Makes a Strong Economic Impact

 If there is one trademark of the American cable industry, it’s that you can find employees in nearly every community, with at least 300 in every congressional district.
 An industry that was born in rural America continues to build powerful broadband networks in nearly every corner of our country.
 At the same time, it continues to produce the award-winning TV programming that is attracting the best creators and brightest stars, transforming living rooms into home theaters.
 It’s a diverse workforce of all skill levels and backgrounds.